sebagodoy/sebagodoy/README.md

 I have work with periodic-DFT but have some experience with MD and MonteCarlo, and enjoy graphical design in blender and krita.
 Check my [page](https://sites.google.com/view/sebagodoygutierrez) and find me through the contact information below

 **:id: Information:**
-Seba (he/they), from Chile, living in Paris. :speech_balloon:/:pencil: Spanish (native) and english (fluent).
-Languages :computer:: python and matlab, a little bit of django and html, and learning what I need on the way.
-Graphics in blender and krita.
+Seba (he/they), from Chile, living in Paris. :speech_balloon:/:pencil: Spanish (native), english (fluent) and some basic french. :computer: Codding: python and matlab, a little bit of django and html, and learning what I need on the way. :art:Graphics in Krita (2D) and blender (3D).
-Tools & others commonly used:
+:computer:/:pencil:/:art: Tools & others commonly used:

 ![](https://shields.io/badge/ubuntu-lightgrey?logo=ubuntu&style=flat-square)
 ![](https://shields.io/badge/windows-lightgrey?logo=windows&style=flat-square)